rachelharu/Newsletter-Signup/README.md

 posted the data to mailchimps servers via their API, also added the success and failure pages.

 deployed app to live web server heroku

+used: HTML, CSS, Javascript, Bootstrap, node.js, git, and heroku

 //